fable-compiler/fable-compiler.github.io/docsrc/communicate/js-from-fable.md

 ## Call JavaScript from Fable

 Interoperability is a matter of trust between your statically typed F# code and your untyped dynamic JS code.
-In order to mitigate risks, Fable gives you several possibilities, amongst them type safety through inteface contracts.
+In order to mitigate risks, Fable gives you several possibilities, amongst them type safety through interface contracts.
 Sometimes it may sound more convenient to just call JS code in a more dynamic fashion, although be aware by doing this potential bugs will not be discovered until runtime.

 We'll describe both the safe way and the dynamic way and then it will be up to you to decide.
 Let's start!